List of Major League Baseball managers: San Diego Padres

 The San Diego Padres joined Major League Baseball as an expansion team in 1969.
 Preston Gómez managed the team from the inaugural season until 1972.
 In total, the franchise has had 19 managers.
 Bruce Bochy is the manager with the longest tenure, leading the team for 12 seasons from 1995 through 2006.
 Bochy is also the only Padres skipper to win the Manager of the Year Award and leads the team in regular-season wins (951) and losses (975), as well as playoff wins (8) and losses (16).
 The franchise leader in winning percentage among managers who have led the team for a full season or more is Jack McKeon (.541 over three seasons).
 Besides Bochy, Dick Williams is the only Padres manager to lead the team to a National League pennant; Williams won 337 games in his four seasons with the club and is the only one of San Diego's nineteen managers to be elected to the Hall of Fame.
 Bud Black was hired prior to the number 2007 season, but he was fired on June 15, 2015.
 He was replaced by Dave Roberts for 1 game.
 Then Pat Murphy took over for the remainder of the season.
 On October 29, 2015, Andy Green was named 19th manager of the Padres.
 Green was fired during the 2019 season with 8 games remaining, Rod Barajas managed the remaining 8 games.
-Jayce Tingler was hired on October 28, 2019 as the Padres new manager.
+Jayce Tingler was hired on October 28, 2019, as the Padres new manager.
 Tingler was fired after 2021 season.
-On November 1, 2021, Bob Melvin was named as club’s 22nd manager.
+On November 1, 2021, Bob Melvin was named as club's 22nd manager.
+After the 2023 season Melvin left the Padres, to manage the Giants for the 2024 season.
+On November 21, 2023, the Padres promoted Mike Shildt as manager.
+Shildt announced his retirement on October 13, 2025.
+On November 6, 2025, the Padres announced Craig Stammen as their new manager.